learn-academy-2021-delta/apartment-app-SunkissedQueen/README.md

       "\\.(css|less)$": "<rootDir>app/javascript/components/mockFile.js"
     }
   Had to create a mockFile.js page with a mock pic variable for test to pass on Header???
+Will research

+  Attempted a App.test.js...kept receiving a fetch undefined error code.
+After research, I see I will need more training to setup the test.

+  To perform rspec tests
+    Ensure controllers are udated with the methods and application has `skip_before_action :verify_authenticity_token` Upate specs/models and specs/requests

-Will research Index controller method
+Index controller method

 Request spec